owlbarn/tutorial/book/dataframe/README.md

 Owl_pretty.pp_dataframe Format.std_formatter d
 ```

-For the other examples, please refer to this Zoo gist [dataframe.ml](https://github.com/owlbarn/owl/blob/master/examples/dataframe.ml).
+For more examples, please refer to the gist [dataframe.ml](https://github.com/owlbarn/owl/blob/master/examples/dataframe.ml).

 ## Infer Type and Separator

-I want to devote a bit more text to CSV files.
+We want to devote a bit more text to CSV files.
 In the previous section, when we use `of_csv` function to load a CSV file, we explicitly pass in the separator and the types of all columns.
 However, both parameters are optional and can be skipped.

 Dataframe is able to automatically detect the correct separator and the type of each column.
 Of course, it is possible that the detection mechanism fails but such probability is fairly low in many cases.
-Technically, Dataframe first tries a set of predefined separators to see which one can correctly separate the columns, then it tries a sequence of types to find out which one is able to correctly unpack the elements of a column.
+Technically, Dataframe first tries a set of predefined separators to see which one can correctly separate the columns, and then it tries a sequence of types to find out which one is able to correctly unpack the elements of a column.

-There are several technical things worth mentioning here.
+There are several technical things worth mentioning here:

-- To be efficient, Dataframe only takes maximum the first 100 lines in the CSV file for inference.
+- to be efficient, Dataframe only takes maximum the first 100 lines in the CSV file for inference;
-- If there are missing values in a column of integer type, it falls back to float value because we can use `nan` to represent missing values.
+- if there are missing values in a column of integer type, it falls back to float value because we can use `nan` to represent missing values;
-- If the types have been decided based on the first 100 lines, any following lines containing the data of inconsistent type will be dropped.
+- if the types have been decided based on the first 100 lines, any following lines containing the data of inconsistent type will be dropped.

 With this capability, it is much easier to load a CSV to quickly investigate what is inside.